juliushaertl/nextcloud-docker-dev/README.md

 ##### 4. Running different stable versions

-The docker-compose file provides individual containers for stable Nextcloud releases.
+The docker compose file provides individual containers for stable Nextcloud releases.
 In order to run those you will need a checkout of the stable version server branch to your workspace directory.
 Using [git worktree](https://blog.juliushaertl.de/index.php/2018/01/24/how-to-checkout-multiple-git-branches-at-the-same-time/) makes it easy to have different branches checked out in parallel in separate directories.

 ```
 cd workspace/server
 git worktree add ../stable23 stable23
 ```

 As in the `server` folder, the `3rdparty` submodule is needed:

 ```
 cd ../stable23
 git submodule update --init
 ```

 The same can be done for `stable24`, `stable25`... and so on.

 Git worktrees can also be used to have a checkout of an apps stable branch within the server stable directory.